inhouse-work/protos/README.md

 ### Attrs and default attrs

 By convention, all components spread in an `attrs` hash on their outermost element of the component.
+There is no rule for this, but it makes them feel more naturally like native html elements when you render them.

-By doing this we enable 2 main conveniences:
+By doing this we enable 3 main conveniences:
 1. We can pass a `class` keyword when initializing the component which will be merged safely into the `css[:container]` slot
+2. We can pass any html attributes we want to the element such as `id`, `data` etc and it will just work
-2. We can add default attributes that are safely merged with any provided to the component when its being initialized
+3. We can add default attributes that are safely merged with any provided to the component when its being initialized

 ```ruby